 Historical Information, which provides a resource to track key data and assumption values over the past ten years

 Plan Maturity Measures, which explains some of the risks plans face as they grow and mature over time including enterprise risk, contribution rate volatility, and liquidity risk

 We illustrate the risks inherent in our actuarial measurements at a system-wide and plan level and consider how our actuarial measurements could vary under different circumstances.
 Such measurements include contribution rates, funded statuses, and actuarial fiscal notes.

 This webpage also serves as our response to Actuarial Standards of Practice (ASOP) Number 51.
 ASOPs guide actuaries when performing and communicating their work.
 ASOP 51 stresses the importance of communicating risk in defined benefit pension plans, particularly in how actual future measurements may differ significantly from expected future measurements.

-Recently, one of the most prominent risks has been the impacts from the COVID-19 health crisis.
-However, since this event emerged after our latest actuarial measurement date, the financial and demographic implications of this health crisis are not reflected in the analysis below.
-Readers who are interested in learning more about how COVID-19 may impact the Washington State retirement systems can see our separate
+One of the most prominent risks to the Washington State pension plans, since this measurement date, has been the impacts from the COVID-19 health crisis.
+However, since this event emerged after our actuarial measurement date, the financial and demographic implications of this health crisis are not reflected in the analysis below.
+Readers who are interested in learning more about how COVID-19 may impact the Washington State pension plans can see our separate

 educational webpage devoted to this topic.

-June 30, 2017 Projections.
-We refer to this date as our “measurement date”.
-We intend to update these projections every other year.
+We intend to update these projections every four years.
+Actual experience may vary from those assumptions and results may look different under a different set of assumptions.
 Should you have any questions or interest in seeing other risk topics, please contact us at